a00012025/zk-app-attest/README.md

 ## Key Features

 - Trusted Data Collection: Utilizes Raspberry Pi devices to collect breathalyzer data, which is then securely processed by an iPhone app.
-- Hardware Attestation: Implements Apple's App Attest service to generate signatures for unique data hashes, ensuring the data comes from a genuine app running on a real device.
+- Hardware Attestation & zkVM: Apple's App Attest and zkVM ensures that data comes from a specific device and untampered with.
-- Zero-Knowledge Proofs: Employs Risc Zero zkVM to generate and verify proofs of the collected data's integrity without revealing the actual data.
-- Blockchain Integration: Mints NFTs on-chain representing verified alcohol levels, providing a tamper-proof record of test results.
+- Blockchain: Mints NFTs on-chain representing verified alcohol levels, providing a tamper-proof record of test results.

 ## Use Cases